Mr. Nobody (film): Plot

-In 2092, humanity has conquered mortality through the endless renewal of cells.
-The world watches in fascination as the 118-year-old Nemo Nobody, the last mortal on Earth, edges towards death.
-No record can be found of his past and his memories are confused, so Dr. Feldheim, a psychiatrist, uses hypnosis to help Nemo remember his life.
-Curious to know about the world before quasi-immortality, a journalist also interviews Nemo, whose recollections primarily come from three points in his life: age 9, age 15, and age 34.
-Nemo makes contradictory statements, describing events from his past as having unfolded in multiple different ways, and explains that, before birth, children remember everything that will happen in their lives.
-At the moment of conception, the Angels of Oblivion erase the children's memories, but he says the Angels forgot about him, allowing him to "remember" different possible futures for himself.
+In 2092, humanity has conquered mortality.
+The world watches as 118-year-old Nemo Nobody, the last mortal, approaches death.
+Psychiatrist Dr. Feldheim uses hypnosis to help Nemo remember his life.
+A journalist also interviews Nemo, whose recollections are from three points in his life: ages 9, 15, and 34.
+Nemo makes contradictory statements, describing his past as having unfolded in multiple ways.
+He says that, before birth, children know everything that will happen in their lives, but at the moment of conception the Angels of Oblivion erase the knowledge.
+He says the Angels missed him, allowing him to "remember" his different possible futures.